Updated: Mar 28

-The Bible describes humility as meekness, lowliness, and absence of self.
+The Scriptures describes humility as meekness, lowliness, and absence of self.
 The Greek word translated “humility” in Colossians 3:12 and elsewhere literally means “lowliness of mind,” so we see that humility is a heart attitude, not merely an outward demeanor.
 One may put on an outward show of humility but still have a heart full of pride and arrogance.
 YAHUSHA said that those who are “poor in spirit” would have the kingdom of heaven (Matthew 5:3).
 Being poor in spirit means that only those who admit to an absolute bankruptcy of spiritual worth will inherit eternal life.
 Therefore, humility is a prerequisite for the Believer.

-When we come to MASHIACH as sinners, we must come in humility.
+When we come to Mashiach as sinners, we must come in humility.
 We acknowledge that we are paupers and beggars who come with nothing to offer Him but our sin and our need for salvation.
 We recognize our lack of merit and our complete inability to save ourselves.
 Then when He offers the grace and mercy of YAHUAH, we accept it in humble gratitude and commit our lives to Him and to others.
-We “die to self” so that we can live as new creations in Christ (2 Corinthians 5:17).
+We “die to self” so that we can live as new creations in Mashiach (2 Corinthians 5:17).
 We never forget that He has exchanged our worthlessness for His infinite worth, and our sin for His righteousness.
 The life we now live, we live by faith in the Son of YAHUAH who loved us and gave Himself for us (Galatians 2:20).
 That is true humility.